dmlc/dgl/examples/pytorch/metapath2vec/README.md

 2. For author node classification results, the performance is stable since the number of available labeled authors is huge, so even 5% training data would be sufficient.

 3. In the test.py, you could change experiment times you want, especially it is very slow to test author classification so you could only do 1 or 2 times.

+Set the `min_count` parameter to the appropriate size.
+Or there would be lots of discarded embeddings as last, which causes waste of resources.